Mediterranean Diet

 2023 Jul 19 Human Reproduction Update Alesi S, Habibi N, Silva TR, Cheung N, Torkel S, Tay CT, et al.

-Review Article Female Fertility Saturated Fats Trans Fats Mediterranean DietThe Mediterranean diet and reduced intake of trans fatty acids, saturated fatty acids, and discretionary foods like fast food and sugar-sweetened beverages may improve fertility rates.
+Review Article Saturated Fats Trans Fats Mediterranean DietThe Mediterranean diet and reduced intake of trans fatty acids, saturated fatty acids, and discretionary foods like fast food and sugar-sweetened beverages may improve fertility rates.

 Effects of the low-carb organic Mediterranean diet on testosterone levels and sperm DNA fragmentation